 St. Andrews church is located on the southern-western side of the old city of Acre, at Philippe Auguste street, north of the Templars tunnel.

 In 1291 the Mamlukes destroyed the city, including most of the Crusaders structures.
-The church was destroyed, but the battered 2 story shell and arched halls remained standing until the 18th C.
+The church was destroyed, but the battered 2 story shell and arched halls remained standing until the 18th century.

 The Greek Catholic church (Melkites) split from the Greek Orthodox church in 1724.